 26. Get your pitch tied down several days in advance to give you plenty of time to practice – and to get a good night’s sleep before pitch day.

 Remember that people buy from people.
 You need these investors to have faith in you as a person as much as your company, so when using pitching techniques for startups ensure you’ll highlight your reliability, expertise, experience and your commitment.
-They need to believe that you are the right person to drive this venture if they’re going to trust you with their money!
+They need to believe that you are the right person to drive this venture if they’re going to trust you with their money.

 Ah, once you’ve convinced the investors – and your startup is taking off – it’s important to maintain startup momentum.
 In order to do so, we’ve got a few tips which will be extremely useful.
 Also, don’t forget that one of the many reasons startups fail is because of financial shortcomings.
-So, in order to prevent such faith befalling your startup, take a look at our article on finance tips for startups.
+So, in order to prevent such a fate befalling your startup, take a look at our article on finance tips for startups.